SRombauts/UEPlasticPlugin/README.md

 1. update the workspace (get latest) using Gluon GUI, with the Unreal Editor closed (since the Editor is locking assets, but also .exe & .dll files that might be in source control)
 2. start the Editor, make modifications and checkout assets
-3. then checkin (submit) the assets, either from withing the Editor, or from the GUI after closing the Editor (the benefit of closing is you ensure that everything is saved)
+3. then check-in (submit) the assets, either from within the Editor, or from the GUI after closing the Editor (the benefit of closing is you ensure that everything is saved)
 4. when needed, close the Editor and update the workspace again

 If you try to use a full workspace (with Plastic SCM GUI instead of Gluon) you will often need to update the workspace before being able to checkin.